viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 ### 3D Print the enclosure

-3D print the enclosure using these STL files (available shortly).
+3D print the enclosure using [these STL files](https://github.com/viam-labs/devrel-demos/tree/main/confetti_bot/stl-files).
 If you are using a different confetti cannon, you may need to adjust the size of the 3D prints to your confetti cannon size, as the wall thickness of the holder changes between brands.
 The same applies for the motor, if you are using a different model, you can adjust the size for the motor so the holder fits your motor head.